 The free-response ROC (FROC) method takes into account the precise location of disease, where it can accurately measure cancer detection performance in FFDM images (Ruschin, Timberg and Båth, 2007a).
 In a FROC study, theoretically unlimited numbers of abnormalities can be localised in a single image by observers, with each localisation requiring an individual rating to describe the observer's certainty that the abnormality (suspected lesion) is malignant.
 The FROC method allows observers to localise multiple lesions in each case (Chakraborty and Berbaum, 2004).
 The main aspect of the FROC method is the ability to penalise incorrect localisations and to reward correct localisations, this means making the use of location information efficient.
 It should be acknowledged that the FROC method has more clinical relevance than the ROC for masses and lesions; however, it is a demanding perceptual task for the observer.
-In the FROC method, the observer's task is to search the image for disease and mark all areas which raise suspicion of an abnormality; for each of these marks they must also provide a rating from a confidence scale; this process is known as creating a series of mark-rating pairs, which is considered the basic unit of data.
+In the FROC method, the observer does not know the number of lesions that might exist in an image.
+Thereby, the observer's task is to search the image for disease and mark all areas which raise suspicion of an abnormality; for each of these marks they must also provide a rating from a confidence scale; this process is known as creating a series of mark-rating pairs, which is considered the basic unit of data.